tokyoking/ctf/shellcode/README.md

 ![badbyte](https://github.com/user-attachments/assets/9b3d61d7-ec1f-483a-a7fc-d559ba2939a3)

-See the bad byte here?
-It gets incremented at runtime and turn into the opcode for **syscall**.
+See the bad byte here? `ni` and it gets incremented at runtime and turn into the opcode for **syscall**.
 So far so good.

 ![bdbytesrnadom](https://github.com/user-attachments/assets/faaebb9c-7685-4292-b681-4da8773accda)